alexyandy2016/fractal/readme.md

 Alternative way to achieve method spoofing in Laravel is using `X-HTTP-Method-Override` request header.
 The client has to send a POST request with `X-HTTP-Method-Override: PUT` header.

 Either way works, so it comes down to your preference.

+Following table illustrates how an api client can access your api endpoint:

 Http verb|Endpoint address|Mandatory param (or header)|Controller method|Description
 ---|---|---|---|---